Professor Cathy Shrank

 - ‘Beastly metamorphoses: losing control in early modern literary culture’, in Jonathan Herring et al. (eds), Intoxication and Society (Houndmills: Palgrave Macmillan, 2013), 193-209.

-Forthcoming work includes articles and essays on early modern political dialogues, mise-en-page, early Tudor prose fiction, the translations of the Henrician poet Thomas Wyatt, and early modern answer poems.
+Forthcoming work includes articles and essays on early Tudor prose fiction, the Latin translations of the Henrician poet Thomas Wyatt, sixteenth-century courtesy manuals, editing, laughter, memory, and early modern answer poems.

 Reviews of Writing the Nation have appeared in Journal of British Studies, Journal of Ecclesiastical History, Reformation, Renaissance Quarterly, The Sidney Journal, Sixteenth-Century Studies, Spenser Studies, and ChoiceReviews.online.